 Global Positioning System (GPS): The term 'GPS' stands for Global Positioning System which is a satellite-based navigation system that allows users to determine their precise location and track movement anywhere on Earth.
-The system consists of network of satellites, ground control stations, and user devices.
+The system consists of a network of satellites, ground control stations, and user devices.
 GPS technology is a key component of precision agriculture.
 It provides accurate positioning information that enable farmers to precisely locate equipment, and activities happening on their fields.
 It is used for precise mapping, field scouting, and as a guidance system.
 Geographic Information System (GIS): GIS is a digital mapping and spatial analysis tool that integrates geographical data with other relevant information.
 In the context of agriculture, it allows farmers to create detailed maps of their fields, manage spatial data, analyse patterns, and make informed decisions based on the insights generated.

-Remote Sensing: Remote sensing technology involves the collection of information about an object or phenomenon without direct physical contact.
+Remote sensing: Remote sensing technology involves the collection of information about an object or phenomenon without direct physical contact.
 This is typically done from a distance, often using sensors on aircraft or satellites.
 Remote sensing technologies, such as satellite imagery and aerial imaging, capture data about crops and fields from a distance.
 These technologies provide valuable information about crop health, growth patterns, nutrient deficiencies, pest infestations, etc. Remote sensing help farmers to monitor and manage their fields more effectively.

-Variable Rate Technology (VRT): VRT is a precision agriculture practice involves adjusting the rate of precise application of inputs, such as fertilisers, posticides, and water, at different rates based on specific field conditions.
+Variable Rate Technology (VRT): VRT is a precision agriculture practice involves adjusting the rate of precise application of inputs, such as fertilisers, pesticides, and water, at different rates based on specific field conditions.
 VRT utilises data from soil sensors, yield monitors, and other sources to determine the optimal amount of input required in different areas of a field thereby maximising resource efficiency and crop productivity.

-Sensors and Monitoring Devices: Sensors and Monitoring devices are instruments designed to gather data and provide information about specific physical, chemical, or environmental conditions.
+Sensors and monitoring devices: Sensors and monitoring devices are instruments designed to gather data and provide information about specific physical, chemical, or environmental conditions.
 Precision agriculture involves large range of sensors and monitoring devices to collect data on soil moisture, temperature, nutrient levels, weather conditions, and crop health.
 These sensors provide real-time information, allowing farmers to monitor and respond to changes in field conditions promptly.

-Automated Equipment and Machinery: Automated equipment and machinery refers to the system that is designed to perform tasks or operations with minimal human intervention.
+Automated equipment and machinery: Automated equipment and machinery refers to the system that is designed to perform tasks or operations with minimal human intervention.
 Automation involves the use of technology, such as sensors, actuators, and control systems, to carry out specific functions or processes without continuous manual input.
-Precision agriculture utilise advanced machinery and equipment like GPS guidance systems, yield monitors, automated control systems etc. that enable precise operations such as sowing, irrigation, spraying and harvesting.
+Precision agriculture utilise advanced machinery and equipment like GPS guidance systems, yield monitors, automated control systems etc. that enable precise operations such as sowing, spraying, harvesting, and irrigation and irrigating with optimum resource utilisation.

-Data Analytics and Decision Support Systems: Data analytics in simple terms means looking at a bunch of information, cleaning it up, and using it to find important details for valuable insights, drawing conclusions, and supporting decisions.
+Data analytics and decision support systems: Data analytics in simple terms means looking at a bunch of information, cleaning it up, and using it to find important details for valuable insights, drawing conclusions, and supporting decisions.
 In precision farming, farmers gather data about their farms from various sources like sensors, machines, and satellites.
 By analysing this data, they can make informed decisions about when to plant, how to care for crops, and where to use resources like water and fertiliser.
-So, it is like having a smart assistant for farmers to make their farming better.
+So, it's like having a smart assistant for farmers to make their farming better.

-Farm Management Software: Farm Management Software is like a computer helper for farmers.
+Farm management software: Farm Management Software is like a computer helper for farmers.
 It is a special computer programme that helps farmers plan and organize their farm work.
-It collects and organize information from different farming tools.
+These programs collect and organize information from different farming tools.
 With this software, farmers can keep track of what they are doing on the farm, and it also makes reports for them.
 These reports help farmers make smart decisions using the most up-to-date information.